Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Both AWeber and GetResponse offer a decent range of integrations with other sites and apps.
 These include integrations with very-well known services such as Amazon, Shopify, Paypal, Salesforce, Facebook and Twitter.

-AWeber provides 759 integrations to GetResponse’s 240 or so, making it a significantly more flexible tool when it comes to connecting to other apps.
+AWeber provides 759 integrations to GetResponse’s 240 or so however, making it a significantly more flexible tool when it comes to connecting to other apps.

 And AWeber lets you access your Shopify and Etsy sales dashboards within your AWeber account.
 This lets you track your sales against your email campaigns, and see what drives the most sales.

-(And whilst I love Zapier, sync errors can occasionally occur which then involve some manual intervention to sort out.)
+(And while I love Zapier, sync errors can occasionally occur which then involve some manual intervention to sort out.)

 Ultimately the winner when it comes to integrations — simply because there more of them available for the tool — is AWeber.